The skipper stopped in silent shock,

 From the sad skipper’s mind,

 He preferred to be blind.

-This is a poem I wrote in 2009 and it is still as relevant today in 2019 as it was back then.
+This is a poem I wrote in 2009 and it is still as relevant today as it was back then.

 We all need to open our eyes and become aware of how consumerism is damaging the environment.